Festival Food: How to Make Healthy Choices

 - Beware of buzzwords.
 I love seeing more and more festivals providing healthier options.
-However, avoid assuming keto, vegan or gluten-free items mean they are more nutritious.
-Check out how the items are prepared because the truth is a fried vegan donut is still a donut.
+However, avoid assuming keto, vegan or gluten-free items are more nutritious.
+Check out how the items are prepared because the truth is a fried vegan doughnut is still a doughnut.

 - Hydrate.
 Bring a refillable water bottle and drink up and fill up on water!
 Other low-calorie hydrating options include sparkling water, fruit-infused water or herbal iced teas.

 - Eat more plants.
 When it comes to what to eat, think: "How can I eat more plants?’’
 From salads to beans to fresh fruit; where can you incorporate more of these into your diet?
 Think Southern-style plant-based eating.
 Beans or peas, okra and collard greens create a plate full of fiber, antioxidants, and phytochemicals, all for less than 400 calories.